gchq/sleeper/docs/deployment-guide.md

 This also pre-populates certain properties for you, e.g. from your AWS configuration, and handles uploading the necessary deployment artifacts to AWS.

 Please ensure Sleeper has been built successfully before using this.
+This guide assumes you are in a `sleeper builder` container in an EC2 deployed with `sleeper environment`.

 Properties that are set to "changeme" in the templates will be overwritten and should not be set manually during automated deployment.